 Revived in 2015, the Program Council’s charge, in part, is to enhance collaboration between committees and task forces, set the church calendar, and grow lay leadership.
 The Council is a formal part of the UUCB organizational structure with authority and responsibilities, providing input to the CT on major operational issues, administrative policy revisions, and priority setting.
-It is facilitated by a Convener, who also serves on the Coordinating Team.
+It is facilitated by a Convener.
+One or more members of the Coordinating Team and Board of Trustees regularly attend Council meetings.

 Read news about the doings of the Program Council in Program Council Updates.
-Meetings are on the second Wednesday of the month, 7:15 to 9 pm, and observers are welcome.
+Meetings are on the third Wednesday of the month, 7:30 to 9 pm, and observers are welcome.
 To schedule a presentation to the Program Council, please contact the Convener.

-Bringing these learning groups together under the Adult Education Program encourages communication and coordination among the various programs.
+Bringing these learning groups together under the Adult Religious Exploration Program encourages communication and coordination among the various programs.
 Acting together the groups can strengthen and energize each other and heighten awareness and appreciation of the programs both at UUCB and in the community.

 - Adult Workshops & Classes